State Legislature should not strip power from St. Louis voters

 St. Louis Circuit Attorney Kimberly Gardner is the obvious target of some legislators in Jefferson City.
 She is up for re-election this year.
 If some are concerned about Gardner’s performance, then the voters of the City of St. Louis should voice those concerns at the ballot box.
 Let the voters of the City of St. Louis decide how to address their own issues about local crime and punishment.

-Shira Truitt is president of the Mound City Bar Association, the oldest African-American bar association west of the Mississippi River, which co-authored this piece.
+Mound City Bar Association is the oldest African-American bar association west of the Mississippi River.

 (0) comments